Verrucae and Warts are one of life’s frustrations; they can oft be stubborn and non-responsive to treatment.

 Needling (Falknor’s technique)

 This treatment is a relatively new addition and with good outcomes reported.
-This involves piercing the verruca multiple times under a local anesthetic to create an immune system response.
+This involves piercing the verruca multiple times under a local anaesthetic to create an immune system response.
 Minimal pain is generally reported after, but taking a painkiller is recommended.

 After the treatment, it can take around four weeks to notice any significant change.
 This technique has an approximate 70% success rate.